33 Types of Ants in South Carolina

 Aphaenogaster flemingi prefer moist environments and do not require contact with water for survival.

-These types of ants in South Carolina are commonly considered beneficial insects because they prey on other insects, including termites and wood-boring beetles.
+These ants in South Carolina are commonly considered beneficial insects because they prey on other insects, including termites and wood-boring beetles.
 This, in turn, means they protect plants from harm.

 33. Funnel Ant